systembolaget/Physical-computing-wireless-tutorial-13a-Remote-control-with-RFM69HCW-packet-radio/README.md

 # Physical computing wireless tutorial - Remote control with RFM69HCW packet radio

 Easy Arduino TX/RX.
-How to pack different data-types in a struct and transmit them over several hundred metres
+How to pack different data-types in a struct and transmit it over several hundred metres using RadioHead

 ### Result